 On March 15, 1943, Lorene gave birth to her only son, Joel.
 At ten years old, Evelyn was responsible for the laundry and cooking while her mother recovered from childbirth.
 When Joel was one month old, the family moved to yet a third farm where my grandfather again farmed as a sharecropper.

-The U.S. Army conducted maneuvers in the United States in order to prepare troops to fight in World War II.
-Several of these maneuvers were conducted in Tennessee, where the topography is similar to Europe.
-During one of the maneuvers, American soldiers camped near the Farmer family’s home in Robertson County.
+Mother’s home was not far from what was then Camp Campbell and is now Fort Campbell, a military base which includes land in both Tennessee and Kentucky.
+Though Robertson County was not one of the counties involved in General George Patton’s Tennessee Maneuvers, soldiers did do some sort of training in Robertson County because soldiers once camped near the Farmer family home in Robertson County.
 Evelyn’s mother earned extra money by washing laundry for soldiers.
 This work couldn’t have been easy for a woman with two babies and two young girls.
 The family was grateful when the soldiers left them a large bag of dry beans when they departed their camp.

 My mother stayed close to her parents and to all of her siblings.
 Mother came to live with us after experiencing a stroke that affected her speech.
 Her ability to talk improved somewhat, but talking was a challenge for the rest of her life.
 One time when Ray and I were out of town visiting one of our children and their family, my brother took my mother to her annual cousin reunion.
 I hated to miss it, but I couldn’t go because I was with family!
 Both of Mother’s sisters were at the reunion, but their brother wasn’t.
 Mother and Ray and I were all back at our house on the day after the reunion.
 In her struggling speech, she told me, “Call Joel.”